 Unless you’re on a ski holiday or it’s Christmas/New Year, this is low season throughout most of Europe.
 It’s cold in many countries, some more than others.
 Still, it’s quiet, and nothing can beat that feeling of a nice winter day in Europe.
 Prices are at their lowest (except at ski destinations or for the holidays), and you’ll likely be able to score some good deals!

+A Paris or Rome are cities to be skipped in the summer as most local’s even take off for their summer holidays and to escape the heat.
 My favorite times to visit Europe are May, early June, and September.
 That said, sometimes you can’t help visiting in the summer when the kids get vacation time.
 In that case, book early as places do sell out.

 When is the Best Time to Visit Europe on a Budget?

 The cheapest time to visit Europe is November, December (besides the holidays), and January-April.
-Unless you are in Zermatt, Lech, or any other popular ski destinations in Europe, this is the cheapest time to travel.
+Unless you are in Zermatt, Lech, or any other popular ski destination in Europe, this is the cheapest time to travel.

 When is the Best Time to Visit Europe for Beaches?

+May and October are the best time to visit Europe for a beach holiday.
+The further south you go, the warmer it will be later in the year.
 You’ll find crowds on most European beaches between June and early September.
 Expect to pay for a chair to sit in – maybe even for access to the beach, depending on where.

 When is the Best Time to Visit Europe for Skiing and Snowboarding?